abingeo1598-prog/aqi-forecasting-delhi-ncr/README.md

 - Meteorological variables (temperature, humidity, wind speed, etc.)
 - Temporal and calendar features
 - Pollutant concentrations (used only for baseline reconstruction)
+- ## Dataset Information

+The raw dataset used in this project exceeds GitHub’s file size limit.

+Due to size constraints, the data file is not included in the repository.

+Source:
+- Central Pollution Control Board (CPCB) / official AQI monitoring sources

+The dataset contains:
+- 6-hourly AQI values (06, 12, 18, 23)
+- Pollutant concentrations
+- Meteorological variables
+- Multiple monitoring stations across Delhi–NCR

+Preprocessing steps are documented inside the notebooks.

 ---